algernon/keyboardio-worklog/worklog.md

 ### [Kaleidoscope#695][kaleidoscope/695]

 * Updated the examples touched yesterday to use `auto &serial_port` instead of `&serialPort`, to match our naming convention.
+* Updated the bootloader docs to use the latest naming scheme.

 # 2019-11-03